 Applicants are considered on an individual basis.
+It should be noted that students needing prerequisites for admission can take these courses as nondegree students.
 In addition to the Graduate College minimum requirements, applicants must also meet the following program requirements: